Garden Tilling Soil – Alternatives To Tilling A Garden

-Garden tilling is often done with a gas-powered rototiller that goes down perhaps 6 or so inches, but tilling soil can be done with a tool such as a pitch fork, too.
+Garden tilling is often done with a gas-powered rototiller that goes down perhaps 6 or so inches, or tilling soil can be done with a tool such as a pitchfork, too.

 So what is tilling?
 However you do it, you’re turning the soil over so some of the lower soil comes up and some of the upper soil goes down.

 To till or not to till has been a hot topic for decades and continues to this day.
 I’ve researched this extensively and find that arguments on both sides make a lot of sense.

 I’ve also found personally that by correctly tilling a garden or following a no-till method, excellent results can be achieved.